gkiely/snowpack-plugin-react-html-attrs/README.md

 Transforms `<div class=""` to `<div className="">`

-Allows copying and pasting HTML and SVG into your React components
+Allows copying and pasting HTML and SVG into React components

-- `npm run build`: Build the template
-- `npm run deploy`: Publish the template to npm using np